wvwa25/SWE_Team_5/project/style-guide.md

 # Style Guide
 This Guide is built from existing google style guides.
-I will go over parts of them in this guide however please proceed to the given links if you are in need of a more in-depth summary.
+I will go over parts of them in this guide, however please proceed to the following links if you are in need of a more in-depth summary:

+* See [here](https://google.github.io/styleguide/csharp-style.html) for the Google C# style guide
+* See [here](https://google.github.io/styleguide/htmlcssguide.html) for the Google HTML/CSS Style Guide
 # Formatting Guidelines
-* This part of the guide, along with the C# guidelines below, uses the Google C# style guide, see [here](https://google.github.io/styleguide/csharp-style.html)
+This part of the guide, along with the C# guidelines below,
+## Comments
+Explain code as needed, where possible.

+Use comments to explain code: What does it cover, what purpose does it serve, why is respective solution used or preferred?

+(This item is optional as it is not deemed a realistic expectation to always demand fully documented code.
+Mileage may vary heavily and depends on the project’s complexity.)
 ## Naming rules
 ### Code
 * Names of classes, methods, enumerations, public fields, public properties, namespaces are in PascalCase.